| Technician Engine Analysis ChecklistBy: Scott

 neutral have a detent or “click” to tell the helmsman he

+is in neutral?
 Inspect where the cables attach inside the shifting housing.
 Look at

 each split pin for wear.
 Wiggle and physically inspect each connection